 The first day in New York, you’ll be pretty tired from the trip, so this day has to be the lightest.
 Get to your hotel or apartment, leave your things and go for a walk.

-On the first trip to New York, the first thing we did was catch the ferry to Staten Island, it’s free, it works 24 hours, takes about 25 minutes the journey and you can take a lot of photos.
+On the first trip to New York, the first thing we did was catch the ferry to Staten Island, it’s free, it works for 24 hours, the journey takes about 25 minutes and you can take a lot of photos.

-And then we went to Times Square by taxi.
-It may not make much sense, seeing it right now, but we wanted to do it all, hehehe.
-Keep in mind that we didn’t have jet lag, as we’ve been traveling around the United States for almost a month.
+Then we went to Times Square by taxi.
+It may not make much sense seeing it right now, but we wanted to do it all, hehehe.
+Keep in mind that we didn’t have jet lag as we’ve been traveling around the United States for almost a month.

 The second time we traveled to New York, we went to Times Square and had dinner at Ellen Stardust (1650 Broadway, Broadway with 51st), it’s a restaurant set in the ’50s where waiters sing and the customer service is excellent.
 You’ll have a fun time!

 From there, we walked back through Hell Kitchen to our apartment in the West Village.

 Another option (depends on your arrival time) is to do a Free Walking Tour on the first day, to make contact with the city.

 - If you plan to move by subway you can buy the metrocard in any station.

 - If you’re staying in Manhattan, taxi rides usually cost about $10.